oracle-samples/oci-data-science-ai-samples/distributed_training/tensorflow.md

 model.fit(...,callbacks = [tboard_callback])
 ```

-Also, the sync feature `SYNC_ARTIFACTS` should be enabled ('1') to sync the profiling logs to the configured object storage.

-Thereafter, use Tensorboard to view logs.
-Refer this [tensorboard.md](tensorboard.md) for set-up on your computer.
+Also, the sync feature `SYNC_ARTIFACTS` should be enabled (`'1'`) to sync the profiling logs to the configured object storage bucket.
+Use Tensorboard to view logs.
+Refer to [tensorboard.md](tensorboard.md) guide for set-up instructions on your computer.

 **The profiling logs are generated per node** and hence you will see logs for each job run.
 While invoking the tensorboard, point to the parent `<job_id>` directory to view all logs at once.